 - 71 percent of business rely on the Internet for everyday operations.

 The first and easiest place to start is with password protection.
-Many security breaches can be traced back to weak and insecure passwords.
+Many security breaches can be traced back to weak and insecure passwords can easily be Cyber Attack.
 First and foremost, they should be encrypted.
 Next, they should be changed regularly.
 A strong password should be between 10-12 characters with upper and lowercase letters in addition to symbols and numbers.
 If you would prefer to use just letters, stick to 20.
 Microsoft has a free password checker to verify the strength of your passwords.
 If you have a multitude of apps, laptops, tablets and servers to manage, there are password software solutions available to help.
 Furthermore, make sure to steer clear of these five passwords:

 Safeguard Susceptible Data